 The configuration window offers a range of options for customizing the triggers for the two Digital Outputs.
-There are 8 different events that can be configured to trigger each output.
-Four of these triggers can be enabled simply by checking the corresponding flag.
-These include:
+There are ten different events that can be configured to trigger each output.

+The triggers can be enabled simply by checking the corresponding flag.

 - System not in service

 - Loop Current Failure

-- Pressure Fallback (available in OP1)
+- Pressure Fallback (only available with OP1)

 - Position sensor error / out of range

+- Partial Stroke Test running

+- Partial Stroke Test OK

+- Position <= limit 1

+- Position >= limit 2

+- PI < min. pressure

+- Position control error